verdi327/react-component-scaffold/README.md

 react-component-scaffold is a simple command line tool which can be added to your npm scripts.

+Inside your `package.json` under scripts, add the following:

+`"generate": "node ./node_modules/react-component-scaffold/index.js"`

+Now, you can use the following command: `npm run generate componentName /path/to/subfolder -f`

 The command takes 1 required arg and 2 optional args.

-`node generate componentName /path/to/subfolder -f`

 Where
 * componentName is required